Kurumi0343/Shayne-Mod-Menu/README.md

 - Spinner does not show on some devices running Android 11.
 Should work again on Android 12
 - On some games, menu is using old layout such as Kitkat or Gingerbread when launched without permission.
 We have not found a way to fix it.

-# Download
-Download this repo as ZIP, or clone using any git tools

-Or download Releases here https://github.com/LGLTeam/Android-Mod-Menu/releases

 # Getting started
  **with overlay permission**
 invoke-static {p0}, Lnet/shayne/mod/menu/Main;->Start(Landroid/content/Context;)V